JoshuaBurt1/MersennePrimeList_programs/README.md

 # MP List Programs

+The scripts run separately.
+They are different implementations of printing out a list of Mersenne Primes.
 Depending on your hardware constraints, you can choose between CPU or GPU implementations.

 ## ⚡ Quick Reference